supermx1/bank-pension-calculator/README.md

-# bank-pension-calculator
+# Bank Pension Calculator
 A free template for a banking pension calculator.
-Case study: Stanbic IBTC Bank
+Case study: Stanbic IBTC Bank.

+### For demo purposes only.